bugfender/rn-bugfender/README.md

 In this way, we can discard issues in the next steps.

 ## Adding Bugfender to your project

+**Please note:** if you're using Expo for development, be sure to be using the ["bare workflow"](https://docs.expo.io/introduction/managed-vs-bare/#bare-workflow).

 `$ cd path_to_your_project`